Deepakdumka1/Team-Falcon---Algospark/README.md

 - Make sure you have selected text before using context menu
 - Try using the manual input method
 - Check that the content script is loaded (refresh the page)

-## Development

-To modify or extend this extension:

-1. Make changes to the source files
-2. Go to `chrome://extensions/`
-3. Click the refresh button on the extension
-4. Test your changes

 ## License